Disclaimer: Naruto does not belong to me. Not even a little bit.

 I stilled, shock at her statement causing words to escape me.

 "Many decades ago," Grandmother said, "Hashirama and a man by the name of Uchiha Madara entered battle.
 It was a long and grueling battle, something I hope you never have to experience.
 Madara had called forth one of the bijuu, the fox.
 In order to prevent the fox from going on a rampage - because Hashirama was occupied with Madara - I used my sealing capabilities and sealed the creature inside of myself.
 That is what a jinchuuriki is, Naasica.
-We are the guardians of the bijuu.
+We are the wards of the bijuu.

 "When I die, the beast will be released and I cannot allow that - not when it would wreck havoc on this beautiful village.
 Not when it would wreck havoc on my family.
 That is why Kushina has been visiting me before.
 I have chosen her to be the next ward of the fox.
 When I am ready, Naasica, I will be escorted out of the village with Kushina and the bijuu will be extracted from me and placed into Kushina."